Baked Turkey Rangoon

 - Fit the wrappers into the prepared mini muffin pan(s) by gathering all four corners together and gently pushing them into the muffin cups.

-- Bake at 375F for 10 minutes or until golden and bubbling inside.
+- Bake at 375F in the lower third of the oven for 10 minutes or until golden and bubbling inside.
 Serve warm with dipping sauce.

 How to make in advance: